yairEO/knobs/README.md

 **`value`**

-Acts as the initial value of the knob, except if the knob is a `checkbox`, in which case, if the knob also has `cssVar` property set, then check the checkbox is checked, that CSS variable `value` will be the `value` property of the knob, Ex.
+Acts as the initial value of the *knob*, except for `checkbox` *knobs*, in which case, if the knob also has `cssVar` property set, then the checkbox is *checked*, that CSS variable `value` will be the `value` property of the knob, Ex.

 ```js